Th3Whit3Wolf/sway-colord/README.md

-# Wayland Color Daemon
+# Sway Color Daemon

-This is a WIP daemon for wayland (currently tested on sway) to automatically change light and dark themes based on the time of day, and strived to eventually become a settings daemon.
+This is a WIP daemon for sway to automatically change light and dark themes based on the time of day.

 ## What is currently supported?